icodealot/pandas-dbtools/README.md

 Given the above, users of Database Tools connections and the new Database Tools Runtime service will be able to extract relevant samples from a database and work with them as DataFrames in a notebook.

-Here is an example of pandas-dbtools running in a Jupyter notebook runtime locally.

-TODO: capture screenshot

 ## Install from Github

 First, you will need to import the library into your Python REPL or notebook.
 Since this package